-- Through the mouth, by food, drinking liquids, or items placed in the mouth - Through the nose and mouth when we breathe - Through the eyes by way of dirt, dirty hands, or unclean objects such as poorly maintained contact lenses; and - Through breaks or wounds in the skin control many infections.
+- Through the mouth, by food, drinking liquids, or items placed in the mouth - Through the nose and mouth when we breathe - Through the eyes by way of dirt, dirty hands, or unclean objects such as poorly maintained contact lenses; and - Through breaks or wounds in the skin spitting in public can also spread germs.
+Personal hygiene and public sanitation can prevent and control many infections.
 The body attempts to fight infections by mobilizing its defensive forces.
 The first line of defense is unbroken skin.
 In a healthy person bodily secretions such as sweating and digestive juices discourage bacteria growth.
 Within the blood, there are white corpuscles to devour bacteria, and anti-toxins to counteract the toxins produced by the bacteria.